- Train To Teach

 - Top tips from our trainees

 - Frequently asked questions

 What to expect during your training

-Our curriculum is taught through: regular training at The Centre for Growth; Leeds Trinity University Professional Education Studies; Professional Studies in individual academies; expert teacher support and guidance in weekly mentor meetings and weekly Subject Knowledge and Applied Pedagogy (SKAP) sessions.
+Our curriculum is taught through: regular training at the Centre for Growth; professional studies in individual academies; expert teacher support and guidance in weekly mentor meetings and weekly subject knowledge and applied pedagogy (SKAP) sessions.
 A key feature of our training is deliberate practice and this helps trainees to bridge the gap between knowledge and application so trainees make faster progress and gain in confidence.
-All our sessions draw on high quality research and our curriculum is led and delivered by a range of expert teachers and leaders from across the Trust, Bradford Research School and Leeds Trinity University.
+All our sessions draw on high quality research and our curriculum is led and delivered by a range of expert teachers and leaders from across our trust, including Bradford Research School.
 Trainees are encouraged to adopt a critical lens when reviewing evidence and consider the rationale and implementation of different approaches.
 Trainees also experience impactful and evidence informed daily training whilst on placement.